itsolution820/Realtime_Chat_ReactJs/README.md

     npm install

-Build the applicaiton

-    npm run build

 Then run the app like so:

-    npm start
+    node app.js

-And navigate to `localhost:3000` and chat !
+And navigate to `localhost:8080` and chat !